 Laura hails from Kalamazoo, Michigan, where she earned degrees in trumpet and voice performance at Western Michigan University and lived in her father’s violin shop.
 She moved to Colorado in September 2014 after many years of daydreaming about the Rocky Mountains and the sunny bluebird sky that makes the Denver area so special.
 Thrilled with the active choral scene, Laura has performed with the St. Martin’s Chamber Choir, Colorado Bach Ensemble, Colorado Opera Chorus, Colorado Symphony Chorus, Denver Pro Chorale, St. Andrew’s Episcopal Church Choir, Canto Deo, Wellshire Presbyterian Sanctuary Choir and Celebration Singers, Denver Jingle Singers, and the Vittoria Ensemble.
 She is also a Colorado Honor Band instructor and enjoys teaching younger students.
 Along with her deep passion of music (which includes an extremely vast array of genres), Laura loves riding her bike, hiking, taking pictures, yoga, and feeling grateful – especially for colors, tomatoes, and friends.

 Following in the steps of his twin sister, Andrew was fresh to the music scene as a 5th grade boy when he began singing in Centennial Children’s Choir, based in Fort Collins.
 From there, he found his passion, going on to sing in musicals and choir throughout junior high and high school.
 He then pursued a Bachelor of the Arts degree in Music from Colorado State University, where he continued his love for performing in the University’s opera performances, and by being a part of Chamber Choir, under the direction of Dr. James Kim.
 After graduating in May of 2018, Andrew found his next and current musical endeavor, a professional acapella group called Collide Vocals, where he sings bass.
-At the same time, he began his first year as a teacher (a life-long dream of his), teaching music to Kindergarten through 5th grade in Loveland.
+Andrew is currently living his life-long dream, serving as the upper school musical theatre and choir director at Liberty Common High School in Fort Collins.
 Andrew is excited to now be a part of Anima Chamber Ensemble, where he gets to exercise his passion for chamber music.
 Andrew is a fun-loving, downright silly guy.
 His favorite TV shows are The Office and Breaking Bad.
 In his free time, Andrew likes to run and spend as much time with his friends as possible.
 This is not surprising, considering he received ENFJ from the Meyers-Briggs Personality Test, and group 1 wing 2 from the Enneagram.
 He serves as the junior-high youth group leader at his church, and prefers Chick-fil-A sauce over Raising Canes sauce.
 He insists that this is a crucial and defining detail.